 Contaminated food sources can be dangerous for even full-term healthy infants, and the risk is heightened for preterm or medically fragile infants, who are already under substantial physiologic stress.
 Unfortunately, good intentions don’t make up for basic public health safety precautions.

 Screened and pasteurised breast milk obtained from a legitimate source like a milk bank or hospital is a safe and potentially beneficial food source for infants – particularly the preterm population.
 However, this resource is currently very limited and most families will not have access to this nutrition source for their infants unless there is a documented medical need.
 While breast milk is wonderful, its potential benefits are not so important or so life-defining that it is worth risking your child’s immediate safety by exposing them to breast milk obtained from questionable or unknown sources.
 If you live in a developed nation like the US and you cannot produce enough milk or access a milk bank, the major medical organisations are clear – your safest and recommended infant feeding choice is commercially available infant formula.

-Disclaimer: Breast milk is the best food for infants.
+Disclaimer: This is not a sponsored post.
+BabyYumYum reserves the right to its opinions and fully supports the notion of promotion that breast is best in line with the World Health Organisation (WHO) infant feeding guidelines.
+Breast milk is the best food for infants.
 Good maternal nutrition is essential to prepare and maintain breastfeeding.
-If breastfeeding is not applied, an infant formula may be used according to the advice of a health professional.
+If breastfeeding is not applied, an infant formula may be used according to the advice of health professionals.
 Preparation and storage of any infant formula should be performed as directed on the tin in order not to pose any health hazards.